List of characters in the Mahabharata: Dhritrashtra

-In the epic Mahabharata, Dhritarashtra is the King of Kuru Kingdom with its capital Hastinapur.
-He was born to Vichitravirya's first wife Ambika.
-Dhritarashtra was born blind and became father to 100 sons and one daughter Dushala by his wife Gandhari (Gāndhārī), and another son Yuyutsu by Sughada, his wife's maid.
-These children, including the eldest son Duryodhana, came to be known as the Kauravas.

 Dhrishtaketu of Chedi

-Dhrishtaketu was the son of Chedi king Shishupala, who was a cousin of Krishna.
-Dhrishtaketu became the king of Chedi after his father's death and became an ally of the Pandavas.
-His sister Karenumati was married to Nakula.
-Dhrishtaketu and his brothers and sons participated in the Kurukshetra War, where they all were killed.

 Dhrishtaketu of Kekeya

 Dhrishtaketu was the ruler of Kekeya, and his wife was Shrutakirti, a Yadava who was the daughter of Shurasena.
 Many of Dhrishtaketu's sons participated in the Kurukshetra War, participating on both sides.
-Vrihadkshatra and Chekitana were 2 of his notable sons.
+Vrihadkshatra and Chekitana were two of his notable sons.
 Dhrishtaketu's daughter Bhadra was married to Krishna, who bore him many sons.